- Future Students

 Vancouver - Part-time, Week-Night, Hybrid MSW Program

-Eastern Washington University's Vancouver Program offers a MSW degree in three years, with classes that meet only two evenings per week.
-Core courses are taught in-person by EWU Social Work faculty and are scheduled from 6:00 PM to 9:50 PM.
+Eastern Washington University's Vancouver Program offers a MSW degree in three years, with classes that meet two evenings per week, every other week.
+Core courses are taught in the hybrid format, which includes online coursework and in-person meetings by EWU Social Work faculty scheduled from 6:00 PM to 9:50 PM.
 Classes are held at Clark College in the heart of Vancouver, Washington.
 Practicum placement are selected from among agencies within the student's own community.

 Course Catalog - Graduate & Undergraduate